rmondini/grademaster/README.md

 ### Project to manage grades of a class (e.g. freshman-level physics class) given input file of students' names and IDs.

-The code is written in python.
+The code is written in Python 2.
 The chosen data structure is a list where each element of the list is an object of the class StudentRecord and represents a student.
 Each StudentRecord object contains all the relevant information for that student (name, ID, grades etc).

 The code is organized as follows:
 - "StudentRecord.py" contains the definition and implementation of the StudentRecord class.